Victoria Crowe: Work

 She began painting formal portraits in the early 1980s.
 She has produced many individual portraits, including RD Laing, Kathleen Raine, Tam Dalyell, and Peter Higgs.

 Her work includes the series A Shepherd's Life, painted between 1970 and 1985 and first shown at the Scottish National Portrait Gallery in Edinburgh in 2000, which portrays the life of Jenny Armstrong, an elderly shepherd from the Scottish Borders who was Crowe's neighbour at Kittleyknowe.
 One of the works in the series, Two Views, was converted into a tapestry by Dovecot Studios in Edinburgh, commissioned by Richard Scott, 10th Duke of Buccleuch.

 Her first solo exhibition was held in 1983 at the Thackeray Gallery, London, where she would continue to exhibit regularly until 2007.

 Between 1970 and 1985, Crowe undertook study trips to Russia, Denmark and Finland.
 She visited Italy in the early 1990s, which added the influence of Italian Renaissance art to her works, leading to a new phase of increased confidence and achievement.
 However, in 1994 her art was forced to respond to her son's diagnosis with cancer and then to his death in 1995, which resulted in a series of works expressing her grief, through repeated motifs such as the moon and flowers.
 Her works in the 21st century included wintry landscapes with skeletal hazel trees which Duncan Macmillan called "numinous pictures; they are spiritual landscapes".

-In 2004 Crowe was appointed Senior Visiting Scholar at St Catherine's College, University of Cambridge.
+In 2004 Crowe was appointed senior visiting scholar at St Catharine's College, University of Cambridge.
 The work she produced during this period was shown at the exhibition Plant Memory at the Royal Scottish Academy, Edinburgh.

 In 2013, the exhibition Fleece to Fibre, based on the making of the Large Tree Group tapestry, is shown during the Edinburgh International Festival at the Dovecot Studios, Edinburgh.
 It toured thereafter to the Australian Tapestry Workshop, Melbourne; Inverness; and London.
 Commissioned portrait of Peter Higgs for the Royal Society of Edinburgh.
-Awarded a prestigious tapestry commission by the Worshipful Company of Leathersellers for the livery company’s headquarters in the City of London.
+Awarded a prestigious tapestry commission by the Worshipful Company of Leathersellers for the livery company's headquarters in the City of London.

 In 2015 she became artist-in-residence at The Royal Drawing School Artist Studios, Dumfries House and the following year was commissioned to create a portrait of Dame Jocelyn Bell Burnell for the Royal Society of Edinburgh.